nnellans/bash-guide/README.md

 # you can use a variable by preceding its name with a $ symbol
 echo "$var_name"

-# curly braces are optional (but also see the GSG: note below)
-# this is necessary if you have to do string concatenation
+# curly braces are optional, but they are necessary if you have to do string concatenation
 echo "${var_name}plusSomeMoreText"
 ```